quipper/redux-rn-misc-enhancer/README.md

 export default rootReducer;
 ```

 And that's it!
-You can receive app state and network info changes from redux store in any React components.
+You can receive app state and network info changes from your redux store in any React components.

-For more detail check [example](https://github.com/quipper/redux-rn-misc-enhancer/tree/master/example) app.
+For more detail check [example](https://github.com/quipper/redux-rn-misc-enhancer/tree/master/example) app and React Native API docs([AppState](https://facebook.github.io/react-native/docs/appstate), [NetInfo](https://facebook.github.io/react-native/docs/netinfo)).

 ## Licence